opengauss-mirror/website/content/en/community/onlineCommunication.md

 * Reply the email to confirm your subscription.

-* At last, you will receive a welcome email from the email list.
+* At last, you will receive a welcome email from the mailing list.

 {{< mails "List Name" " Email Address " "Description" >}}